-- There are two rounds in the Competition: the National Audition and the National Final.
+- There is one round in the Competition: the National Audition.

-- Candidates commit to be free of any other activities during the National Audition (March 23 to May 30, 2020) and the National Final (June 11 to 30, 2020) for the specific dates chosen for his or her instrumental category.
+- Candidates commit to be free of any other activities during the National Audition (April 19th and to May 31st) for the specific dates chosen for his or her instrumental category.
 In case of absence, refer to rule 15.

 - Candidates who cannot perform at the required time are disqualified.
 Any request for a schedule change received after the official schedule has been published will be automatically rejected.
 If a candidate notices a schedule conflict, he or she must inform the CMC before the official schedule is published.
 The CMC may then offer, at its sole discretion, a new time slot to the candidate.
 However, the CMC cannot guarantee that the candidate will be heard in the same age category.
 Therefore, candidates heard in a different age category will not be eligible for scholarships, and they are evaluated according to the requirements of the new age category.

-- The candidates will have the opportunity to meet the adjudicators for the National Audition and the National Final during the results announcement.
+- The candidates will have the opportunity to meet the adjudicators virtually following the National Audition.
+The format of these meetings is at the discretion of the CMC.

 - No changes in the performance order of the candidates are accepted; nor is any lateness.

 - Candidates must write the bar numbers at the beginning of each line.
-The name of each selected work, the movement number, the name of the composer and the candidate’s name must all be clearly identified on the score.
-Sheets must be printed on both sides and should be bound to facilitate handling.
-Paper clips and staples are not allowed.
-If done improperly, the CMC may refuse a score.
+The name of each selected work, the movement number, and the name of the composer must all be clearly identified on the score.

 9. Evaluation and Results